 However, for older people who might not have enough time left to reach 35 years’ contributions before State pension age, filling in gaps can be an incredibly valuable exercise.

-However, you can still pay voluntary contributions (class 3).
+However, you can still pay voluntary contributions (either class 2 or 3 contributions).

 You can go back up to 6 years to fill in gaps in your NI record.

 It’s also worth checking these years to see if some might be cheaper.
 In some circumstances – such as the year you left the UK – only partial contributions may have been made.
 This means that it might only take a small payment to complete the gap for that year.
-Fill these gaps first, before turning to the full year gaps (which could cost up to £824.20 to fill).
+Fill these gaps first, before turning to the full year gaps.

 Once you have filled in gaps in your NI record and have everything up to date, you have done the hard work – so make sure to stay on top of it moving forwards.

-5. Be Aware of the Limited Window Ending 31st July 2023 (this deadline has been extended back to 5th April 2025):
+6. Be Aware of the Limited Window Ending 5th April 2025:

 As mentioned, under normal rules it is only possible to make up gaps within the last 6 years – after that, the year in question becomes a permanent gap in your NI record.

-If taking advantage of this, remember that you will always be able to go back 6 years – so if you’re keeping an eye on cost it’s usually better to target earlier gaps, as gaps from 2017/2018 onwards will still be available for you to sweep up again next year.
+If taking advantage of this, remember that you will always be able to go back 6 years – so if you’re keeping an eye on cost, it’s usually better to target earlier gaps, as gaps from 2019/2020 onwards will still be available for you to sweep up again next year.

 Conclusion: